Azure/azure-iot-sdk-csharp/e2e/test/prerequisites/readme.md

 - Log Analytics workspace - Where ASC for IoT stores its data.
 - Enable ASC for IoT - ASC for IoT should be enabled on the hub found in `Configuration.IoTHub` with the feature “Store raw device security events in LogAnalytics.” set to on, for instructions, please see: [onboard IoT hub](https://docs.microsoft.com/en-us/azure/asc-for-iot/quickstart-onboard-iot-hub)
 - Azure Active Directory application with a reader role on the Log Analytics workspace - The tests uses Azure Active Directory Application to authenticate against Log Analytics.
 The service principal created by the Active Directory application must be assigned with a reader role on the Log Analytics workspace.
 Follow this link for instructions [Creating Azure Active Directory application and a service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#assign-the-application-to-a-role)
+- Self signed certificate - for authenticating with the Active Directory app

 Note on Central US EUAP region: